Chen-Junbao/SecureAggregation/README.md

 Based on Secure Aggregation Protocol, a verifiable secure aggregation protocol for cross-device federated learning is proposed.
 The details of the protocol can be found in the original paper: [(TDSC 2021) VERSA: Verifiable Secure Aggregation for Cross-Device Federated Learning](https://ieeexplore.ieee.org/abstract/document/9609695).

-These protocols are currently implemented through socket programming and multithreaded programming.
-In the future, docker-compose will be used for standalone simulation.

 ## Usage

 There are two ways to use the Secure Aggregation Protocol.